Letters and Science Advisors Available Monday-Friday for Phone-in and Appointments

 Many times we can answer a students' questions immediately either in the Cheadle Hall advising office or in the Transfer Student Center so there is no reason to wait for an appointment.
 Please consult the chart below.
-If your concern isn't included here, please click here to get in line to see an advsior in the 1117 Cheadle Hall, or visit the Transfer Student Center, and we will answer your question and/or help you schedule an appointment.
+If your concern isn't included here, and we will answer your question and/or arrange for you to speak with an advisor.
 If you try to schedule an appointment but none are available, please come (or call) 1117 Cheadle or the TSC for help with any pressing issues.

 |Need advice on:||Drop-in||Make an Appointment|